cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 ### Crux 100:
 Every element of a string array is a reference to remember that a program can declare arrays of most data types output values for each array.

+### Crux 101:
+Declaring an array and Using a Loop to Initialize the array’s elements:

+- The program below declares five-element integer array n .
+- Lines 6–9 use a for statement to initialize the array elements to zeros.
+- Arrays are not implicitly initialized to zero.
+- The first  output statement displays the  column headings  for the columns printed in the subsequent for statement, which prints the array in tabular format.
+- Remember  that  “\t”  prints  8  spaces  and  we  used  it  here  for  formatting purposes.

+### Crux 102:
+### Crux 103:
+### Crux 104:
+### Crux 105:
+### Crux 106:
+### Crux 107:
+### Crux 108:
+### Crux 109:
+### Crux 110:

 ### References:
 - [cplusplus](https://www.cplusplus.com/doc/tutorial/arrays/)